Spring Valley Wind Farm: Environmental impacts and litigation

-By August 2010, biologists had become concerned about the safety of up to three million migrating Mexican free-tailed bats that annually inhabit the nearby Rose Cave, located approximately five miles away.
+By August 2010, biologists had become concerned about the safety of up to three million migrating Mexican free-tailed bats that annually inhabit the nearby Rose Cave, located approximately 5 mi away.
 Biologists were concerned that the bats could fly into the wind turbines, and that they may suffer barotrauma from coming too close to a turbine, both of which would lead to death.
 George Hardie, the project manager for the wind farm, said about the land: "From the standpoint of raptor migratory corridors, it looked like the most environmentally benign site in Nevada."
 According to Hardie, studies of bat movements showed that most of the animals exiting the cave flew south, away from the site of the proposed wind farm.
 Project planners expected that for each year, fewer than 203 birds and 193 bats would die from turbine encounters.

 After the biologists conducted research, the company planned to install three ground radar stations on the wind farm's east side; this was described by Hardie as a "backstop mitigation measure to where we could shut down the turbines in less than a minute and that way prevent or eliminate bat fatalities."
-The company also planned to install either infrared sensors or a motion detector at the cave's entrance, which would alert operators of the wind farm whenever a large plume of bats exiting.
+The company also planned to install either infrared sensors or a motion detector at the cave's entrance, which would alert operators of the wind farm whenever a large plume of bats exited.

 The BLM approved the project on October 15, 2010.
 In January 2011, a 36-page federal lawsuit was filed, stating that the BLM violated federal environmental and American Indian cultural laws by approving the project.
 The lawsuit claimed that the BLM quickly approved the project despite "very significant and unknown environmental and cultural impacts", stating, "BLM refused to conduct the full environmental analysis required by the National Environmental Policy Act.
 Instead, under pressure from high-level BLM officials and the industry proponent, BLM rushed through a short-cut analysis in order to meet arbitrary funding deadlines desired by the industry."